 What are Technical Indicators?

-There are hundreds of indicators in the market today.
-These indicators are provided by forex brokers for free.
-However, to be successful, the trader need not to understand all the indicators.
-In fact, traders who use many indicators end up making serious mistakes since some indicators are more accurate than others.
+These are provided by forex brokers for free.
+However, to be successful, the trader need not to understand all of them.
+In fact, traders who use many indicators end up making serious mistakes since some are more accurate than others.

-Some of the main types of indicators are: Momentum indicators (which measures the rate ofchange of an instrument), Oscillators (which indicates the fluctuations below and above the center line), volumes (which measure the amount of activity in the market), and trend lines (which show the trend in the market).
+Some of the main types are: Momentum indicators (which measures the rate ofchange of an instrument), Oscillators (which indicates the fluctuations below and above the center line), volumes (which measure the amount of activity in the market), and trend lines (which show the trend in the market).